stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/05-faults.md

 [SCREENSHOT]

 The reviews section will show "Sorry, product reviews are currently unavailable for this book":

 [SCREENSHOT]

+## Use tracing to identify the bug
 The reason that the entire reviews service has failed is because our BookInfo application has a bug.
-The timeout between the `productpage` and `reviews` service is less (3s + 1 retry = 6s total) than the timeout between the reviews and ratings service (10s).
+The timeout between the `productpage` and `reviews` service is less (3s times 2 retries == 6s total) than the timeout between the reviews and ratings service (10s).
 These kinds of bugs can occur in typical enterprise applications where different teams develop different microservices independently.

-Istio’s fault injection rules help you identify such anomalies without impacting end users.
+Identifying this timeout mismatch is not so easy by observing the application, but is very easy when using Istio's built-in tracing capabilities.
+We will explore tracing in depth later on in this scenario.

 ## Fixing the bug
 At this point we would normally fix the problem by either increasing the `productpage` timeout or